mohaphez/sms-gateway-Golang/README.md

 ## Components

-1. [Frontend](/front-end) management panel to display and filter sent text messages and statuses, send quick text messages, view logs and events recorded in other services. (**It's incomplete and under construction**)
+1. [Frontend](/front-end) management panel to display and filter sent text messages and status, send quick text messages, view logs and events recorded in other services. (**It's incomplete and under construction**)
 2. [authentication](/authentication-service) managing users (crud), change passwords, authenticating and generate jwt tokens
 3. [broker](/broker-service) connect services to each other behind the scenes.
 4. [logger](/logger-service) recording events and errors related to services.